Code-Institute-Submissions/ucd-milestoneproject/README.md

 ## UX

 The main goal in the design of this project was to build a website for a band that was easily navigated while minimalistically designed.
 Regardless of which band I chose, I knew that there are certain features that every band website would be expected to have.
-For example, a band will always want to advertise their backcatalog and their upcoming performances and the user will expect to find music and tour dates on a band's website.
+For example, a band will always want to advertise their back catalogue and their upcoming performances and the user will expect to find music and tour dates on a band's website.

 The brief for this project suggested a band which was very popular in the 1960's.
-Had I chosen to progress with this band, the demographic targetted would have been in the 50 year old+ bracket.
+Had I chosen to progress with this band, the demographic targeted would have been in the 50 year old+ bracket.
 In this case I would have made the website as simple as possible, as an older generation may not be as familiar with navigating through websites.
 However, I chose a more recent band.
-This means that the demographic targetted with this website are in a younger age bracket, approximately 20-30 year olds, male or female.
+This means that the demographic targeted with this website are in a younger age bracket, approximately 20-30 year olds, male or female.
 Regardless, the design is a simple, single-scrolling layout with a navigation bar so a user can quickly get to the page area they wish to visit.

 When a person visits a band website, they are usually looking for particular things - tour dates and music.

-As a user interested in finding out when I can see a band, I go to their website so I can find out if they are playing near me, or in a place I'd like to visit.
+As a user interested in finding out when I can see a band live, I go to their website so I can find out if they are playing near me, or in a place I'd like to visit.
 As a user I want this information to be easily found and accessible.
 A person's initial response to seeing a large header is to scroll down.
 I placed the Tours section of my band website directly under the opening page area.
 This reminds the user that the band is touring, and shows them if they will be close to their area soon.
 As they scroll further, they come across some of the bands best-known songs, another reminder of why they need to buy their concert ticket.

-As a user interested in hearing some music of the band, I want their website to showcase their music and then but I also want to be shown where I can hear more.
+As a user interested in hearing some music of the band, I want their website to showcase their music but I also want to be shown where I can hear more.
 When the user arrives on the opening page area, they are greeted with a row of social media links, including links to music and video sites such as Spotify and YouTube.
 Clicking on Spotify, for example, will show the user all their albums, singles and playlists.
 They can then follow the band on these platforms, where they will have their whole repertoire at their fingertips.
 However if they scroll past those initial links, they will be met with a selection of embedded music videos and audio clips, taken from YouTube and Spotify, where they can listen to the band without leaving the page.
 There are also more links repeated in the footer of the website.

-As a user who may want the band to perform at an event, I want to be able to contact the band or their managers.
+As a user who may want the band to perform live at an event, I want to be able to contact the band or their managers.
 On this website the user can scroll down to or click Contact to be brought to a form which they can fill out.
-If the user scrolls down, they will be met with the dates that the band will be already be performing and gigs that the user can attend themselves if they wish to see the band live before their event.
+The user can also see the dates that the band will be already be performing and gigs that the user can attend themselves if they wish to see the band live before their event.
 They also get samples of their music and pictures of the band so they can see if they are a good fit for their event.

 [Here is a link to my UXD document](/UXD/UXD.pdf)